NT-Lists/Docs/Jargon-File.md

 **J/K**: Just Kidding or otherwise joking

-**KYS**: Kill Your Self - a common insult amongst irate online gamers
+**KYC**: Know Your Customer - meaning that access to your services should require a registration and preferably a login of some sort

-**KYS**: Know Your Customer - meaning that access to your services should require a registration and preferably a login of some sort
+**KYS**: Kill Your Self - a common insult amongst irate online communications

 **LOL**: Laugh Out Loud